ubclaunchpad/LP-website/resources/README.md

 * [Project Euler](https://projecteuler.net/) is a very different style of coding challenge site - it has a much sparser presentation than rivals like LeetCode and HackerRank, and generally focuses on (sometimes rather esoteric) mathematical conundrums.
-But for the mathmatically-inclined programmer, it can be a rich resource for delightful insights.
+But for the mathematically-inclined programmer, it can be a rich resource for delightful insights.
 Also, our very own ML Tech Lead Kevin built a [command line tool](https://github.com/iKevinY/EulerPy) to make it easier to work on Project Euler problems in Python!